Nastydroid/spectre/README.md

 # spectre
-A GIT task from HNG
+A GIT task from HNG.
 this is a newly created branch